An Open Letter to Canadians

 Feel the wind.

-The generosity of the land.
+Notice the generosity of the land.

 If you’re a white settler:

-Connect with your ancestral lands.
+Connect with your roots.

-Your songs, your food, your stories, your rituals.
+Your songs, your food, your rituals.

-Without that, you carry an anxiety that burdens the rest of us—
+Without that, you carry an anxiety that burdens the rest of us.

 We see it.
-We feel it.

 But we also know: